algorand/smart-contracts/devrel/crowdfunding/readme.md

 Fund is created with the `1-createapp.sh` file.
 It sets a fund time of 2 minutes to raise the goal required.
 The idea is that there is a fund goal set, and for 2 minutes it will take donations.
 If the goal is reached the `4-claim.sh` will claim the fund for the receiver.
 If the fund goal is not made the `5-reclaim.sh` script can be executed to reclaim donations.
 Running just `2-donate.sh` shell script will donate half the goal.
 Running `3-donate2.sh` will donate additional funds to achieve the goal.

-## Issues
-The close out and clear zprogram does not clear your specific donation, so funds may be locked in the escrow.
-The escrow teal code should be expanded to allow the original creator to reclaim lost funds.

 ### Dependencies
 This example currently uses a hard coded Aplicaiton ID and is meant to be ran with a private network.
 Use the `./startnet.sh` and `./stopnet.sh` to start and stop the private network.
 Make sure to start and stop the network between runs of the applicaiton.
 Your goal location may also need to be changed in the shell scripts.